-Currently we have three cats living on the Farm and Stable yards.
-Semi-feral cats can often be found living on farmyards and around stables, where they help with a very important job… pest control!
-As you can imagine, an environment like a farm is quite a comfy place for a mouse or a rat – lots of nice warm places to live and hide away and lots of food to eat.
-It’s impossible for us to completely mouse proof the animal enclosures, so the cats have their work cut out!
+Currently we have two cats living on the Farm and Stable yards.
+Semi-feral cats can often be found living on farmyards and around stables, where they help with a very important job... pest control!
+As you can imagine, an environment like a farm is quite a comfy place for a mouse or a rat - lots of nice warm places to live and hide away and lots of food to eat.
+It's impossible for us to completely mouse proof the animal enclosures, so the cats have their work cut out!

-We also have two semi-feral cats, a black and white brother and sister pair, Panda and Pru.
+Our cats are a black and white brother and sister pair, Panda and Pru.
 They came from Croydon Cats Protection Society, he is often seen in the sunniest parts of the farm sunbathing, keep an eye out for him around the rubbish bins or picnic area.
 Tommy is our newest addition, from Star Boarding.
 He lives in the Farm feed room and Panda likes to hang out around the gardens and chicken area.
-These two aren’t quite so friendly!
 Semi-feral means a domesticated animal that’s reverted back to being a bit more wild, but are often used to living around humans.
 Panda quite likes some of the staff members, so you’ll often see him sitting around keeping a watchful eye on people and being nosy about what we’re up too.
 Tommy is gaining more confidence with people and if you are lucky he will let you stoke him.

 They do an excellent job keeping our mouse population in check, so it's rare you'll ever see any sneaky mice on the farm!